oracle/oracle-database-operator/docs/observability/README.md

 ## Customizing Resources and Available Configuration Options

 ### Environment Variables and Default Values
-The following environment variables are set and provided by the controller by default:
+The following environment variables are set and provided by the controller by default.

+Exporter 2.4.0 and later require `--config.file`.
+Controller-provided environment variables, such as `DB_USERNAME`, `DB_PASSWORD`, and `DB_CONNECT_STRING`, are expanded when referenced from that configuration file.

 | Environment Variable       | Related Field                           | Default                                   | Details                                                                                                         |
 |----------------------------|-----------------------------------------|-------------------------------------------|-----------------------------------------------------------------------------------------------------------------|